GeekLord/Picslot/README.md

     ```

 2.  **Set Up API Keys:**
     The application loads API keys from environment variables.
-For simple local development without a build tool, you can add them to a script tag in `index.html`.
+For simple local development without a build tool, they are configured in a script tag in `index.html`.

     **Important:** In a real production environment, you would use a build tool like Vite or Next.js to manage environment variables securely.
 Do not commit your API keys to version control.